NordicSemiconductor/pc-nrfconnect-launcher/README.md

 * libx11-dev
 * libxkbfile-dev

+### Windows

+Install all the required tools and configurations using Microsoft's windows-build-tools from an elevated PowerShell or CMD.exe (run as Administrator):

+    npm install --global --production windows-build-tools

 ## Building Boost

 Before building nRF Connect you will need to have Boost installed and some of its libraries statically compiled.
 To install and compile Boost, please follow the instructions here: